-No. No. Item Screen operation MR Configurator2 System architecture 1 (1) Motor side pulse unit value Acquires the value in the unit of the servo motor side pulses from the servo amplifier of the specified axis and displays it.
-(2) Command pulse unit value Current position Acquires the command pulse unit value from the servo amplifier for the specified axis and displays it.
-(3) CYC 1X Acquires the position within one revolution in the unit of the servo motor side pulses from the servo amplifier of the specified axis and displays it.
-(4) ABS LS Acquires the multi-revolution counter travel distance from the absolute home position from the servo amplifier of the specified axis and displays it.
-(5) CYC0 1XO Acquires the home position within one revolution in the unit of the servo motor side pulses from the servo amplifier of the specified axis and displays it.
-(6) ABS0 LSO Acquires the multi-revolution counter value of the absolute home position from the servo amplifier of the specified axis and displays it.
+No. Item Screen operation MR Configurator2 System architecture 1 (1) Motor side pulse unit value Acquires and displays values in the unit of the servo motor side pulses from the servo amplifier of the specified axis.
+(2) Command pulse unit value Current position Acquires and displays the command pulse unit value from the servo amplifier for the specified axis.
+(3) CYC 1X Acquires and displays the position within one revolution in the unit of the servo motor side pulses from the servo amplifier of the specified axis.
+(4) ABS LS Acquires and displays the multi-revolution counter travel distance from the absolute home position from the servo amplifier of the specified axis.
+(5) CYC0 1XO Acquires and displays the home position within one revolution in the unit of the servo motor side pulses from the servo amplifier of the specified axis.
+(6) ABS0 LSO Acquires and displays the multi-revolution counter value of the absolute home position from the servo amplifier of the specified axis.